jraramhoej/jraramhoej/README.md

 My name is Rickard Ramhöj and I'm interested in language technology, Python programming and data analysis.

-- 🔭 I’m currently working, as part of a team, on building a language analysis platform at the company Tigim, trying to make sure that language is not an obstacle for global communication and business.
+- 🔭 I’m currently working as a Data Scientist focusing on NLP at a Swedish government agency.
-- 🌱 I’m currently learning machine learning approaches, web development and the Portuguese language :)
+- 🌱 I’m learning more about machine learning approaches and LLMs, web development and the Portuguese language :)
 - 💬 Ask me about languages (especially pragmatics, Germanic languages and syntax)
 - 📫 How to reach me: rickard.ramhoj@gmail.com